 Color: Normal, but throws off a lot of sparks

 Owner: Unknown, formerly magician/Spell-thief Letario

 First, find an animal and feed it to the flame while it’s still alive.
-Then keep the flame low and stored safely.
+Cast a small, quick ritual after the creature is burned to ash, then keep the flame low and stored safely.
 When you need it, just expose it to a regular amount of oxygen, and the flame will take the form of the animal you fed, and mimic its behavior and mannerisms.
-It’s just mimicry, the fire-animals only respond to the most basic stimulus (objects in their way) and won’t respond to commands.
+It’s just mimicry – the fire-animals only respond to the most basic stimulus (objects in their way) and won’t respond to commands.
 It’ll survive a couple of hours.

-Making the flame kills the animal, but as long as the flame is kept low you can split it off an use it again and again.
-Most often used on mice, rabbits, and small doves, because kids love it when street magicians roll this one out.
+Making the flame kills the animal, but as long as the flame is kept low you can split it off and use it again and again.
+The common sacrifices are mice, rabbits, and small doves.
+Kids love it when street magicians roll this one out.
 Just keep in mind that they can still definitely catch things on fire.
 Once a magician on the island of Gambor accidentally released an entire flock of doves at once in a town with mostly thatch-roofed buildings.
 This resulted in the destruction of town, over a hundred dead, and the island-nation’s first state execution in three decades.

 Color: Pure molten orange, very dim